Download Your Guide to Marketing With Zoe

 By Kim Kovelle

-Have you ever felt nervous about marketing for more than a few months?
-Maybe the results aren’t what you hoped.
-Or, perhaps more realistically, a monetary crunch is to blame.
-After all, 2 in 3 marketers said their budgets were snipped at least 5%-10% in the second half of 2023.
+Have you ever felt nervous about marketing beyond a few months?
+Maybe the results weren’t great.
+Or, more realistically, a budget crunch hit.
+Two in three marketers saw budgets cut at least 5%-10% in late 2023.

 From the first steps and your role in success to specific services, pricing and success stories, learn all about partnering with Zoe.